dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 but to copy it.
 And that's exactly what players figured out to do.
 People found ways to exploit certain bugs in the game and its servers, allowing them to duplicate any item of their choosing.
-These _dupes_, as they became to be known, were perfect copies of the original item.
+These _dupes_, as they came to be known, were perfect copies of the original item.
 In essence, players found a way to double-spend their digital items, leaving the game's servers and other players none the wiser.